PreciselyData/big-data/multipass-geocoding/README.md

 ![Precisely](../Precisely_Logo.png)

 # Multipass Geocoding Sample
 This sample for the Spark Geocoding API in Scala demonstrates how to improve geocoding results by performing multipass geocoding.
-With multipass geocoding, for all first-pass results with suboptimal precision levels, i.e., any result code less than S5 (street interpolated), a second geocoding pass is run using single line address matching, which may return more accurate geocodes.
+With multipass geocoding, for all first-pass results without point-level precision, a second geocoding pass is run using single line address matching, which may return more accurate geocodes.

 ## Data
 This sample includes the following data located in the `/data` folder: